miguelferreira13/inbank/README.md

 ### How to use

+Clone the repo git clone https://github.com/miguelferreira13/inbank.git

+##### Dependencies
 There is a `requirements.txt` file that can be used to install the dependencies for this project.
+Docker is need to execute the optional step mentioned below.

+##### Executing
 You can use the `make run` command to run the pipeline, it is divided in 3 steps, extract, transform and load.

+##### Optional
 The data is then written to the `netflix.db` and can be viewed and interacted with using the SQLite Browser.

-To run the SQLite Browser locally you can use `make start-sqlbrowser` and open [http://localhost:3000/](), click `open database` and select `netflix.db`, you can now browse the data and execute queries (some examples below).
+To run the SQLite Browser locally you can use `make start-sqlbrowser` and open http://localhost:3000, click `open database` and select `netflix.db`, you can now browse the data and execute queries (some examples below).